ishukhrat2010/sqlpipe/roadmap.md

 ## Create meta-class SQLObjectFabric
 ## Combine sequential tokens of the same type (e.g. comments) - TO DO

-## Split token chains into separate statements by statement delimiter - TO DO
+## Split token chains into separate statements by statement delimiter - done

-## Process token chain (the statement) to produce SQL object
+## Process token chain (the statement) to produce SQL object - in progress

 ## Create function token_chain.tostring() to return string value of token - done